SamaanAnalyst/Crowdfunding-Analysis/README.md

 7. Filter the category-outcomes pivot table based on country, and create a stacked column chart for the top two countries.
 8. Create a new pivot table in a new worksheet, *Subcategory Statistics*, and choose *country* and *Parent Category* to Filters, *outcomes* to Columns, *Subcategory* to Rows, and "outcomes* to Values.
 Then, choose a stacked column chart type.
 9. The dates provided in the workbook need to be converted from UNIX timestamp to (mm/dd/yyyy) format; this is achievable through such formula `=(((J2/60)/60)/24)+DATE(1970,1,1)`, and outputting the dates in two new columns.
 Then, calculating the length of each campaign in days as such: `=DATEDIF(S2,T2,"D")`, followed by the average `=ROUND(AVERAGE($H:$H),0)`.
 Next is building a pivot table in a new worksheet, *Outcomes Based on Launch Date*, where Filters: *Parent Category* and years, Columns: *outcomes*, Rows: *Date Created Conversion* without years or quarters, and Values: *outcomes*.
 Then, using line charts to examine the trends in outcomes based on the time of the year.
+10. To visualize the percentage of successful, failed, and canceled, plays based on the funding goal amount, use Excel function **COUNTIFS**.
+This function accepts more than one conditional criteria.
+Start, by creating a new sheet called *Outcomes Based on Goals*, then create the columns to hold the counts and percentages.
+Additionally, create dollar-amount ranges so projects can be grouped on their goal amount.
+Next, use COUNTIFS() to populate the *Number Successful*, *Number Failed*, and *Number Canceled* columns by filtering on the Kickstarter *outcomes* column, on the *goal* column using the prespecified ranges, and on the *Subcategory* column using *plays* as the criteria.
+For example, `=COUNTIFS(Kickstarter!$D:$D, "<1000",Kickstarter!$F:$F, "successful", Kickstarter!$R:$R, "plays")`.
+Finally, select the *Goal* column along with the percentages columns and insert a line chart.
-10. To look up specific campaigns by their names, use the Excel **Find** function by pressing **CTRL+F**.
+11. To look up specific campaigns by their names, use the Excel **Find** function by pressing **CTRL+F**.
 Alternatively, type the play's name into Excel's search bar.
 For Louise's request, filter the *Kickstarters* sheet for the *plays* subcategory, search for *Foresight*, *Walken on Sunshine*, and *We Play Chekhov*.
-11. To help Louise learn more about the GB's market using the VLOOKUP Excel function.
+12. To help Louise learn more about the GB's market using the VLOOKUP Excel function.
 First, create a new sheet called *Edinburgh Research* containing *Name* and *blurb* headers, and fill in the names of the plays of interest in the *Name* column.
 Then, in the first cell of the *blurb* column, insert the VLOOKUP formula to look for the play's data in the *Kickstarter* sheet, using the value in the name cell: `=VLOOKUP(A2,Kickstarter!$B:$C,2,FALSE)`.
 Next, adjust the table array and the third parameter to get the goal, pledged, percentage funded, average donation, backers' count, and the dates.
-12. To determine whether data points are clustered around one value or more spread out, find out the measures of central tendency and spread for the successful, US-based plays' campaigns.
+13. To determine whether data points are clustered around one value or more spread out, find out the measures of central tendency and spread for the successful, US-based plays' campaigns.
 First, filter the workbook for *plays* (total of 1,066 plays), then *country* for US-based (total of 671), and lastly for a successful outcome (only 412 plays).
 Next, gather the successful US-based plays' campaigns in a new worksheet called *Successful US Kickstarters*.
 Next, filter for the failed campaigns for plays in the US (only 250 records) and collect them into a new worksheet called *Failed US Kickstarters*.
 In the new worksheet, create a table to hold all the descriptive statistical analysis results, so it facilitates the comparison between goals and pledges for failed and successful campaigns.
 The basic formulas used for the goal analysis:
       - `=AVERAGE('Successful US Kickstarters'!D:D)`, `=AVERAGE('Failed US Kickstarters'!D:D)`
       - `=MEDIAN('Successful US Kickstarters'!D:D)`, `=MEDIAN('Failed US Kickstarters'!D:D)`
       - `=STDEV.P('Successful US Kickstarters'!D:D)`, `=STDEV.P('Failed US Kickstarters'!$D:$D)`